Vanillic Acid (CAS 121-34-6) MarketInsights, Overview, Analysis and Forecast 2021

 Vanillic Acid is a benzoic acid derivative used as a flavoring agent.
 It is an oxidized form of vanillin produced during the conversion of vanillin to ferulic acid.
 Vanillic Acid can be used into pharmaceutical intermediates and flavors & fragrances.

-This report contains market size and forecasts of Vanillic Acid (CAS 121-34-6) in Thailand, including the following market information:
+This report contains market size and forecasts of Vanillic Acid (CAS 121-34-6) in China, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Vanillic Acid (CAS 121-34-6) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Vanillic Acid (CAS 121-34-6) production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Vanillic Acid (CAS 121-34-6) production and consumption in China

 Total Market by Segment: